A cardiologist says that PVCs or heart palpitations after eating are not caused by the food or the physical act of eating.

 They should make a documentation of this when it occurs: time of day, who was present with them during the meal, the planned activity after the meal, and any other stressors that were present while eating or shortly after.

-PVCs can be brought on by anxiety and stress.
+PVCs can be brought on by

 - Do they usually occur after a meal with people you were arguing with?

 - Do they usually occur after the last bite, and within how many minutes?

 - Do they usually occur when the after-meal planned activity is something stressful, like going over your bills?